Frequently Asked Questions FAQs

 How are screen printing and embroidery costs determined?

 For embroidery orders, we charge according to the “stitch count” or the number of stitches involved in printing the desired design or artwork.
-With screen printing, price is determined by the amount of screen that must be produced per colour in your design or artwork.
+With screen printing, the price is determined by the amount of screen that must be produced per colour in your design or artwork.
 The most important variable with both techniques is the amount of items that you order.
 Economies of scale can be achieved by increasing the amount of garments ordered, thus lowering the cost per item.

 How can I reduce the price of my order (or price per item)?